 The Gaussian regime can be achieved when the short-time limit is considered, such that $1-\cos(\omega t)\approx\frac{\omega^{2}t^{2}}{2}$.
 This results in By contrast, the exponential behavior becomes important for long times ($t \to \infty$), see \eq{eq:exponential-limit}.
 For the spectral density in \eqs{eq:DL-SPD}{eq:B-SPD}, such exponential decay becomes

-While the theoretical framework suggests that both a Gaussian and exponential regime always emerge, their quantitative importance in realistic molecular qubits remains unclear.
+While the theoretical framework suggests that both a Gaussian and exponential regime always emerge in electronic decoherence, their quantitative importance in realistic molecular qubits remains unclear.
 To evaluate this, \fig{fig:molecules} compares the exponential and Gaussian decay and the overall decoherence dynamics of thymine, its nucleoside, and nucleotide immersed in 300 K water.
 The spectral densities for these molecules were recently reconstructed from resonance Raman spectroscopy\cite{Gustin2023}, opening the opportunity to investigate its decoherence with realistic complexity.
 As shown, the exponential regime is only relevant when all electronic coherence has already been lost.
-In turn, the Gaussian decay accurately reproduces the overall decoherence dynamics at initial times but fails to capture coherence recurrences and overestimates the overall decoherence by a factor of $\sim 2$.
-Thus, the Gaussian decoherence model is a more appropriate (albeit imperfect) description of electronic coherence dynamics for molecules in condensed phase environments.
+In turn, the Gaussian decay accurately reproduces the overall decoherence dynamics at initial times but fails to capture coherence recurrences and overestimates the overall decoherence by a factor of $\sim 2$ (ratio of the time need for the exact and Gaussian approximation to reach $|\Phi_{01}(t)|=0.01$).
+Thus, the Gaussian decoherence model is a more appropriate (albeit imperfect) description of electronic coherence dynamics for molecules in condensed phase baths.